 In recent years, over 1000 students have signed disability service agreements.
 Accommodation agreements may be temporary (for one semester or one academic year) or permanent (valid for as long as the student studies continuously at the University).

 There are various accommodation that can be put in place; those that require the consent/cooperation of the instructor include:

 - Early access to reading lists where course material will need to be adapted for blind / visually impaired students.

 - Sign language interpreting / transcription in class, which means that the instructor needs to provide the interpreter/transcriber with access to teaching material in advance.

 - Verbal explanations of visual material for visually impaired / blind students.

-The UISCC offers a short presentation for instructors and other UI staff on the provision of disability services for students if so requested.
+The UISCC offers a short presentation for instructors and other UI staff on the provision of accommodation for students if so requested.
 The UISCC can also provide educational material for instructors and other staff about disability, learning difficulties and services available to students.

-The counsellors Ástríður Margrét Eymundsdóttir, Hrafnhildur V. Kjartansdóttir and Þrúður Kristjánsdóttir oversee the rights of students requiring disability services, along with the office director Magnús M Stephensen and the project manager Inga Birna Albertsdóttir.
+The counsellors Ástríður Margrét Eymundsdóttir, Hrafnhildur V. Kjartansdóttir and Þrúður Kristjánsdóttir oversee the rights of students requiring accommodation, along with the office director Magnús M Stephensen and the project manager Inga Birna Albertsdóttir.